 When you buy on the government website TreasuryDirect.gov, the limit is $10,000 each calendar year per Social Security Number as the primary owner in a personal account.
 When you buy using money from your tax refund, the limit is $5,000 per tax return (not per person when you file jointly).

-A married couple each with a revocable living trust and a self-employment business can buy up to $65,000 each calendar year, and more if they file separate tax returns, buy in their kids’ names, or buy as gifts for family members.
+A married couple each with a trust and a self-employment business can buy up to $65,000 each calendar year, and more if they file separate tax returns, buy in their kids’ names, or buy as gifts for family members.

 - $10,000 in Person A’s personal account with Person B as the second owner

 - $10,000 in Person B’s personal account with Person A as the second owner